 What Are The Four Major Components In An Air Conditioning System?

 There are four most important components in an air conditioner.
 What do we mean by the term ‘Major components’?
 Well, it simply refers to components that cannot lack in any type of AC.
 In other words, an air conditioner cannot be an air conditioner without these four components.
 As such, they include: –

 - The evaporator: – As you probably know, the evaporator is found on the cold side of an AC.
-Its primary function is to receive liquid refrigerant and then turns it into gas where it is cooled and dehumidified.
-The gas then absorbs heat from the air and then transferred to the condenser.
+Its primary function is to receive liquid refrigerant and then turn it into gas where it is cooled and dehumidified.
+The gas then absorbs heat from the air and is then transferred to the condenser.

 - The condenser: – The condenser is the exact opposite of the evaporator, and its primary function is quite the opposite of the evaporator as well.
 As such, it is located on the hot side.
 It helps transfer the collected heat to the air and turn the refrigerant back to liquid.